Google-Developer-Student-Clubs-TECB/Machine-Learning-Projects/README.md

 We take participation in our community as a harassment-free experience for everyone and we pledge to act in ways to contribute to an open, welcoming, diverse and inclusive community.

+## Code of Conduct

+Please make sure to review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

+Thank you for contributing to GDSC TECB's official website!
+If you have any questions or need further assistance, feel free to reach out.
+Happy coding!